KIDDO702/alx-pre_course/README.md

-### This is my first README and my first repo HAVE FUN!!!
+### This is my first Directory and my first repo HAVE FUN!!!